The Focus On Creators campaign has prepared the following joint letter to Minister of Canadian Heritage Mélanie Joly.

-We are Canada’s musicians, songwriters, composers, music producers, authors, poets, playwrights, film composers, actors, directors and visual artists – a creative class of artists and entrepreneurs that has defined this country.
+We are Canada’s musicians, songwriters, composers, music producers, authors, poets, playwrights, film composers, actors, screenwriters, directors, visual artists, and film and television producers – a creative class of artists and entrepreneurs that has defined this country.
 We’ve done so through creativity, innovation and hard work.
 Yet economically we’re worse off today than we were in the 1990s.

 We’re a diverse, passionate, proudly Canadian collection of innovative storytellers with roots around the world.
 Our work tells uniquely Canadian stories to the world and global stories to Canadians.
 It is consumed in greater volume than ever before.
 It can be accessed anywhere, at any time, simply by opening an app on a phone.

 Yet while some of us have found success, too many others are being squeezed out of the marketplace.
 The middle class artist is being eliminated from the Canadian economy.
 Full-time creativity is becoming a thing of the past.

 Canada’s creative professionals have led Canada in the digital shift, but we struggle to earn a livelihood from it.
 It’s not from lack of trying.
 We’ve digitized our work and mastered the internet.
 We’ve become social media directors for our projects.
 We connect directly with our fan bases, and monetize everything that we can.
 So why are more and more of us being forced to abandon creative work?
 And why do Canada’s youth increasingly seek career paths outside the creative sector?